Orange Herb Roasted Chicken with Potatoes

 - 1/2 cup orange juice, or juice from two oranges

 - 2 stems of fresh rosemary

 - salt & pepper to taste

 Optional: additional 1/2 orange for garnish

 - Place cast iron skillet inside the oven while it preheats to 425 degrees.
 Rack should be in the upper third of your oven so that when you cook the chicken later it’s getting plenty of direct heat to make it nice and golden on top.

 - While oven is preheating rinse the chicken inside and out.
 Pat dry with paper towels.

 - Pierce holes in one orange with a fork and place inside cavity.
 Not only does this make for a great presentation but it also helps the bird cook evenly.
 Tie legs together with kitchen twine.

 - Place the chicken in the skillet breast side up.
 Tuck the tips of the wings under the bird.
-Drizzle the remaining half of the melted ghee/orange juice all over your chicken.
+Drizzle the remaining half of the melted butter/orange juice all over your chicken.
 Generously salt and pepper the chicken.
 (I salt pretty liberally on the chicken because the salt is what really amplifies the flavors of orange and fresh herb!)

 - Remove the leaves from your sprigs of thyme and rosemary.
 (Hold each sprig at the top and gently slide your finger down it to remove leaves.)
 Chop the rosemary leaves so they’re smaller.
 (Thyme leaves are already very small.)
 Sprinkle both herbs on top of the chicken and potatoes.